-Information on standards of student conduct, complaint process and students’ rights is available at Secretariat website.
+Information on standards of student conduct, complaint process and students’ rights are available at Secretariat website.

 Students are to bear full responsibility for familiarizing themselves with the YorkU’s regulations on academic integrity.

 To understand what constitutes plagiarism, please visit Academic integrity website.

 Should a reported grade be incorrect, please liaise with the Course Director first.
 Should it not be resolved at this stage, then apply for a grade re-appraisal within 21 days after the release of final grades.
-If the Course Director is not available, please report to the department, prior the deadline.
+If the Course Director is not available, please report to the department, prior to the deadline.
 You can also contact the Registrar’s Office if you have additional concerns.

 All Grade Re-appraisal requests must be submitted to the department offering the course.